 I also know that running your own firm is hectic and when things get crazy, the first thing I want to do is clear my calendar so I can work.
 My first instinct is always to cancel that networking lunch across town.
 Most of the time, however, I keep the commitment and make a new connection.
 Many times, those same people end up referring a client within a few weeks.

-That does not always happen, but I am also quite certain they would never refer me a case if I cancelled lunch.
+That does not always happen, but I am also quite certain they would never refer me a case if I canceled lunch.
 Bailing on networking lunches is easy—but do not let yourself into that trap.

 Dedicate yourself to your blog or another form of marketing.
 Dedicate does not mean that you have to spend hours a day on it.